LeonardoLoureiro/Mini_Projects/README.md

  * FizzBuzz
  * A simple bash script to move multiple files into 1 single folder.
  * Script to convert Hex values from strings to numbers and vice versa.
+ * Simple calculator using the python Tkinter library.

 ## Acknowledgments